Novelty Detection in Sequential Data by Informed Clustering and Modeling: Empirical Evaluation

 The results are displayed in Table~\ref{tab:exp:resultsAUC_timeseries}.
-It should be noted that taking into account the simplicity of the task (because of the rather short sequences) all the LSTM based methods perform similarly.
-Also, due to having only $13$ anomalies to test on, the scores are very erratic---differing on only $1$ example can change the AUC a lot.
+Note that taking into account the simplicity of the task (because of the rather short sequences) all the LSTM based methods perform similarly.
+Also, due to having only $13$ anomalies to test on, the scores are very erratic---differing in $1$ example can change the AUC a lot.
 However, due to the small size, this dataset was the only one for which we can run kNN with the longest common sub-sequence (LCS) metric.
 The results obtained with it are $0.94$ AUC, sensitivity $0.85$ and specificity is $0.60$, but the hyper-parameter tuning alone took almost $120$ hours.
 As with all non-LSTM baselines, tuning was performed with test data, so it is optimistic.
-Again, the proposed IC-LSTM substantially outperforms all baselines and LSTM-based approaches in general outperform the other baselines.
+Again, the proposed IC-LSTM substantially outperforms all baselines; in general, LSTM-based approaches outperform the other baselines.
 Only kNN with Minkowski distance achieve competitive results.
-Note that the per-cluster comparison here is restricted to two clusters--the AUC of the last cluster could not be calculated, since this cluster did not contain any novelties.
-These two clusters of size $322$ and $137$ have AUC $0.97$ and $1.0$ with our approach and $0.97$ and $0.94$ for the global LSTM model.
-These results indicate that the proposed approach is applicable to real-valued time series as well.
+Note that the per-cluster comparison here is restricted to two clusters--the AUC of the last cluster could not be calculated, since it does not contain any novelties.
+These two clusters of size $322$ and $137$ have AUC $0.97$ and $1.0$ with our approach and $0.97$ and $0.94$ for the global LSTM model, indicating that the proposed approach is applicable to real-valued time series as well.